doubt72/curry/README.md

 #### Scalar types:

-* Atom: `true`, `false`
+* **Atom**: `true`, `false`
-* Integer: 64-bit integer
+* **Integer**: 64-bit integer
-* Float: 64-bit IEEE blah blah.
+* **Float**: 64-bit IEEE blah blah.
 Don't worry about it, it's got a dot in it.
-  Sorry European readers
+  Sorry European readers.
-* String: UTF-8 string; length primitive returns number of codepoints, not bytes.
-Double-quotes are used for literals
+* **String**: UTF-8 string; length primitive returns number of codepoints, not bytes.
+Double-quotes are used for literals.

 Literals examples: atom: `true`, int: `0`, float: `0.0`,
 string: `"0"` (so far, so simple).

 #### Other types:

-* List: lists are internally represented as S-expressions.
+* **List**: lists are internally represented as S-expressions.
 I kinda got Lisp all over my language.
 Can't seem to get the stains out.
 It got everywhere except the places it's not.
-* Function: functions are a first-class type.
+* **Function**: functions are a first-class type.
 Then again, there aren't any other kinds of types, so they're just a type, I guess.
 Functions take a single argument (which must be a list).
-* Exception: used for flow control, since the language is an iterative functional language (um), the only flow is the sequence of expressions in a block, and the only flow control is the exception, which terminates the block (or the program) if uncaught.
+* **Exception**: used for flow control, since the language is an iterative functional language (um), the only flow is the sequence of expressions in a block, and the only flow control is the exception, which terminates the block (or the program) if uncaught.
 Return is a special type of exception that that